trevordevore/levurehelper-dataview_tree/README.md

 The DataView Tree uses an array that represents a tree.
 This array has the least amount of data needed in order for the DataView Tree to work.
 The actual data that is displayed in the UI will be provided by some other data source.
 This data is supplied to the DataView Tree by way of the `DataForNode` message.

-The array assigned to the `dvtTree` property is a numerically indexed array of node arrays (arrays nested within an array).
+The array assigned to the `dvTree` property is a numerically indexed array of node arrays (arrays nested within an array).
 Each node array has the following keys:

 1. `id`: Uniquely identifies the node in the tree.
 This also links the node to a record in your data source.
 2. `type`: Identifies the type of the node.
 This property can help you choose which row template to use for a given node.